 - Automatic barring with representations – which provides the individual an opportunity of making representations that the DBS will consider before making a final determination of whether the person should be added to the barred list.

 - Consideration of whether to bar following disclosure of information on a criminal record certificate.
 This would follow an application for a certificate (required when working with children or vulnerable adults) that reveals a conviction, caution or other information which raises concern.

 - A referral from an employer, regulatory body or other organisation where there is a legal duty do so e.g. following dismissal from employment or disciplinary proceedings where there is harm or potential harm to a child or adult.
 This can include cases where somebody resigns from a post or activity before a safeguarding investigation is concluded.

-If the DBS determine that the threshold may be met for barring then they will advise you that they are minded to bar and ask you to make representations.
+If the DBS determine that the threshold may be met for barring then they will advise you that they are minded to bar and ask you to make representations (Minded to Bar letter).
 This will involve consideration of whether you have been in fact, are or maybe in the future involved in ‘regulated activity’ and whether the alleged conduct gives rise to a risk of harm to children or vulnerable adults (as per the referral for consideration of whether to add you to the children or adult barred list).